 3. The starting point or most basic level

-This sounded like 3 great values and goals for any revolutionary youth ministry: (#1) Bring teens into an intense encounter with the Living God that blows apart their previous life and impacts them for eternity (Encounter), (#3) begin again as New Creations on the long journey of discipleship (Repentance & New Beginning), and (#2) becoming part of a community that lives at the center of intense development or change (Transformation).
+This sounds like 3 great values and goals for any revolutionary youth ministry (or a high impact church): (#1) Bring people into an intense encounter with the Living God that blows apart their previous life and impacts them for eternity (Encounter), (#3) begin again as New Creations on the long journey of discipleship (Repentance & New Beginning), and (#2) become an active member of a community that lives at the center of intense development or change (Transformation).
 I wanted the teens of our community to know that coming into the presence of the Living God was anything but safe.
 “Ground Zero” seemed to capture this truth better than “The Harbor” or “The Refuge” or plain old “Youth Room.”
 So, does your brand of Christian faith need a warning label?

 LEAKING FUEL.
 Secondly, in this analogy we are all being fueled by faith in God daily and called to leak it all over everyone we encounter.
 God is our source of life — our fuel — and we are to share this life-force of faith with others who are running on the fumes of false sources of life.
 Just as Jesus tells us to let our light shine and not hide it under a bushel, we should similarly let our faith-fuel “leak” out and not hoard it to ourselves.
 We live in a world filled with people running on empty and in need of a spiritual pit stop to refuel.
 Tragically, we have many people stranded in the middle of life, tank totally dry and desperately trying to row their way to some distant shore by their own strength but with arms growing very, very tired.